When People Say ‘You Don’t Look Like You’re Blind’

 Once you acknowledge the fog is not going to dissipate, you find a way to navigate through it by learning new techniques.
 With time and patience, you gradually adapt until you become adept at working within the fog.

 To the outside world you “look” as if all is well and you can clearly see.
 And since you use a white cane to safely navigate the world, many times people will say to you, “But you don’t look like you’re blind.Bold Blind Beauty

 People don’t understand how I can dress stylishly or put on my makeup.
 The expectation that all blind people have to appear or behave a certain way is a huge misconception.
 Quite simply, the people we were prior to the loss of our vision, and the things that brought us joy, are still intrinsic to who we are today.

 Handling the Stigma on Sight Loss

-What I’ve found since losing my sight is there are so many stylish women who are blind or have sight loss that I felt it was time for a fashionable icon to represent them.
-Abigail, the white cane icon and mascot on my blog Bold Blind Beauty, is a beautiful image that evokes power, independence, chicness, confidence and success — a woman on the move stepping forward with purpose.
+What I’ve found since losing my sight is there are so many stylish women who are blind or have low vision that I felt it was time for a fashionable icon to represent them.
+Abigale, the white cane icon and mascot on my blog Bold Blind Beauty, is a beautiful image that evokes power, independence, chicness, confidence, and success — a woman on the move stepping forward with purpose.